As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Gion Hatanaka: A traditional ryokan experience amid the bustle of Gion.
 Escape from the trappings of urban life as you’re greeted by the zen-like garden before settling down in the inn’s large tatami-style rooms.

-✔ Top-rated area for mid-range travellers interested in day tripping & sightseeing
+✔ Top-rated neighbourhood to stay in Kyoto for mid-range travellers interested in day tripping & sightseeing

 Although it may not possess the outward tourist swagger of Higashiyama or Nakagyo, Shimogyo is still one of the best neighbourhoods for travellers, if for no other reason than housing the city’s main transportation hub, Kyoto Station.